 Contact your local town or parish council to see if they are aware of other litter pick groups or individuals in your area, they might have their own litter picking equipment they can lend also.

 Keep Britain Tidy offer advice and support, as well as access to Keep Britain Tidy materials.

 Great British Spring Clean

 Find out about the Keep Britain Tidy: Great British Spring Clean which we support annually.
-This year it takes place from 28 May to 13 June 2021 and we can assist with lending equipment, providing bin bags and collected litter disposal.
+This year it takes place from 17 March to the 2 April 2023 and we can assist with lending equipment, providing bin bags and collected litter disposal.